Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on LinkedIn

 Each day, we use our senses to learn about and interact with the world around us.
 From waking up to the smell of coffee to listening to a family member talk about his or her day, our senses help us to navigate our surroundings, understand what is and is not safe and interact with others.

 We respond to information we take in from our senses through a communication process with our brains.
-For example, if you touch a piece of sand paper, your fingers send a message to your brain (via your nerves).
+For example, if you touch a piece of sand paper, your fingers send a message to your brain.
 Your brain identifies the sand paper and determines if it is safe.
 It then sends a message back to your fingers telling them how to respond.
 This means of receiving sensory input, identifying and responding to it is called Sensory Processing.

-For many of us, this communication occurs seamlessly, like cars flowing along an open highway (think of your nervous system as that highway).
+For many of us, this communication occurs seamlessly, like cars flowing along an open highway.
 But for as many as 1 in 6 children(*), sensory processing may be impeded (some even call it a "traffic jam").

 About This Program